roalyr/godot-for-3d-open-worlds/README.md

 More details about logarithmic depth at https://github.com/godotengine/godot-proposals/issues/3539.

 ## Installation

-Currently I do not publish a release with export templates because I want to implement the abovementioned `to-do`s, so you have to build it from source.
+You can download binaries and templates (not all of them were made) at [releases](https://github.com/roalyr/godot-for-3d-open-worlds/releases/).
+You can build it from source.
 Refer to [rebuild script](rebuild.sh) for convenience.

 <br/><br/>
 <br/><br/>